-We illustrate focal differences with three polygenomic tumors (T8, T10 and T19).
+We illustrate focal differences with three polygenomic tumors (T8, T10, and T19).
 The T8 tumor subpopulations diverged by only three tandem genomic amplifications on chromosome 12q21.1 present in the A1 tumor subpopulations in sectors 4 and 5, but not sectors 1 to 3 (Fig. 4A).
-These focal regional amplifications encompassed three single genes, BC061638, SLC6A15 and PPP1R12A, the former of which have not previously been implicated in cancer.
+These focal regional amplifications encompassed three single genes-BC061638, SLC6A15, and PPP1R12Athe former of which have not previously been implicated in cancer.
 The T10 tumor subpopulations diverged by only a single genomic amplification and a single deletion (Fig. 4B).
-The region of chromosome 12p12.1 contains the KRAS oncogene and was present at greater than 10 copies in the A2 subpopulation in sectors 5 and 6, but was only present in 3 copies in the A1 subpopulation.
-The T19 tumor subpopulations diverged by two amplifications on chromosome 10p14-p12.33 and 18p11.21 containing the MCM10 and PTPN2 oncogenes, respectively.
-We utilize these focal changes to analyze the spatial relationship of subpopulations by fluorescent in situ hybridization (FISH) in the next section.
+The region of chromosome 12p12.1 contains the KRAS oncogene and was present at greater than 10 copies in the A2 subpopulation in sectors 5 and 6, but was only present in three copies in the A1 subpopulation.
+The T19 tumor subpopulations diverged by two amplifications on chromosome 10p14p12.33 and 18p11.21 containing the MCM10 and PTPN2 oncogenes, respectively.
+In the next section, we use these focal changes to analyze the spatial relationship of subpopulations by FISH.

-Spatial Organization of Subpopulations
+Spatial organization of subpopulations

-It is evident even from our crude dissections that some tumor subpopulations are regionally segregated, while in other cases two or more subpopulations co-occupy the same sector.
-To explore this further, we employed interphase FISH to visualize single tumor cells using the subpopulation-specific chromosome markers in tumor T10 (Fig. 7B).
-Tumor T10 is made up of one hypodiploid subpopulation (H) occupying sectors 1-3 and two distinct aneuploid tumor subpopulations (A1 and A2) that co-occupy Sectors 5 and 6 (Fig. 1).
-The A2 tumor subpopulation diverges from the A1 subpopulation by only 2 genetic lesions: a homozygous deletion on chromosome 5q21.1-22.1 and the amplification of more than 10 copies of the KRAS locus at 12p12.1 (Fig. 4C).
-Both of the other tumor subpopulations (A1 and H) carry 3 copies of KRAS according to their CGH profiles.
+It is evident even from our crude dissections that some tumor subpopulations are regionally segregated, while in other cases, two or more subpopulations cooccupy the same sector.
+To explore this further, we used interphase FISH to visualize single tumor cells using the subpopulation-specific chromosome markers in tumor T10 (Fig. 7B, see below).
+Tumor T10 is made up of one hypodiploid subpopulation (H) occupying sectors 1-3 and two distinct aneuploid tumor subpopulations (A1 and A2) that co-occupy sectors 5 and 6 (Fig. 1).
+The A2 tumor subpopulation diverges from the A1 subpopulation by only two genetic lesions: a homozygous deletion on chromosome 5q21.1-22.1 and the amplification of more than 10 copies of the KRAS locus at 12p12.1 (Fig. 4C).
+Both of the other tumor subpopulations (A1 and H) carry three copies of KRAS according to their CGH profiles.
 Thus, a FISH probe to the amplified KRAS locus serves to distinguish A2 from both A1 and H subpopulations.

 The regional segregation of tumor subpopulations predicted by ROMA is confirmed in T10 through interphase FISH by hybridizing a KRAS probe to the six tissue sections corresponding to the sectors analyzed by ROMA (Fig. 6).
 Many of the tumor cells from sectors 5 and 6 contained a highly amplified KRAS locus.
-Within the other sectors (1-4) the stroma and tumor cells exhibited just 2 or 3 copies of the KRAS locus expected from the CGH profiles.
-However, in two microscopic fields of about 500 tumor cells in sector 4, we observe one isolated cell that was highly amplified for KRAS (Fig. 6E).
+Within the other